In my last post, I gave you some TOEFL Integrated Speaking Tips for reading. Today we’ll look at listening tips for this part of the TOEFL.

 The types of audio tracks in TOEFL Integrated Speaking

-Each of the four Integrated Speaking Tasks has an audio track.
-Tasks 3 and 5 both have audio of conversations about student life.
-And in tasks 4 and 6, you’ll listen to academic lectures.
+Each of the three Integrated Speaking Tasks has an audio track.
+Tasks 2 has audio of a conversation about student life.
+And in tasks 3 and 4, you’ll listen to academic lectures.
 The lecture audio tracks are both very similar; they both briefly explain some kind of academic concept.
-The conversation tracks are fairly different from each other, though.
-In Task 3, one speaker does most of the talking, as he or she expresses an opinion about a school-related issue.
-But in Task 5, both speakers in the conversation talk equally.
-Together, they brainstorm a solution for a specific problem that one of the speakers is facing.
+Task 2, on the other hand, has a unique conversation audio track, different from the conversation tracks you hear in TOEFL Listening.
+Specifically, in Task 2, one speaker does most of the talking, as he or she expresses an opinion about a school-related issue.

-Tips for listening to conversations in TOEFL Integrated Speaking
+Tips for listening to the conversation in TOEFL Integrated Speaking

-I recommend different approaches for the two different conversations in Integrated Speaking.
-In the Task 3 conversation, remember that one student will have a strong opinion about the information in the reading passage.
+In the Task 2 conversation, remember that one student will have a strong opinion about the information in the reading passage.
 You should be able to tell which student is the opinionated one right away.
 From there, focus on listening to the opinionated student.
 What the other student says isn’t so important; the opinionated student’s responses are the real key to the task.

 Tips for listening to lectures in TOEFL Integrated Speaking